Wat Chaiwatthanaram: History

 The temple was constructed in 1630 by the king, Prasat Thong, as the first temple of his reign, as a memorial of his mother's residence in that area.
 The temple's name literally means the Temple of long reign and glorious era.
 It was designed in Khmer style to gain Buddhist merit and as a memorial to his mother, however Prince Damrong believed it was built to celebrate Ayutthaya Kingdom's victory over Longvek.

 It has a central 35 m prang (Thai: พระปรางด์ประธาน) with four smaller prangs.
 The whole construction stands on a rectangular platform.
 About halfway up, there are hidden entrances, to which steep stairs lead.

 The central platform is surrounded by eight chedi-shaped chapels (Thai: เมรุทิศ เมรุราย - Meru Thit Meru Rai), which are connected by a rectangular cross-shaped passage (Phra Rabieng).
 The passage had numerous side entries and was originally roofed and open inwards, but today only the foundations of the pillars and the outside wall still stand.
 Along the wall, there were 120 sitting Buddha statues, probably painted in black and gold.

 The eight chedi-like chapels are formed in a unique way.
 They had paintings on the interior walls, the exterior ones decorated by 12 reliefs depicting scenes from the life of Buddha (Jataka), which must be "read" clockwise.
 Just fragments of the paintings and the reliefs survived.
 In each of the rectangular chedis were two sitting Buddha statues, and in each of the four middle chedis was one big sitting Buddha statue, also lacquered in black and gold.
 The ceiling over those statues was of wood with golden stars on black lacquer.

 Outside the passages on the east, close to the river, was the temple's ordination hall (Phra Ubosot).
 North and south from the Ubusot stood two chedis with 12 indented corners, in which the ashes of the king's mother were laid.

 After the total destruction of the old capital (Thai: กรุงเก่า - Krung Kao) by the Burmese in 1767, from which Wat Chai Watthanaram was not spared, the temple was deserted.
 Theft, sale of bricks from the ruins and the beheading of the Buddha statues were common.
 Only in 1987 did the Thai Department of Fine Arts start restoring the site.
 In 1992, it was opened to the public.

+During the 2011 Thai floods, Wat Chaiwatthanaram became submerged under 2 metres of water and was significantly damaged.
+It underwent restoration by the Department of Fine Arts under a budget of 200 million baht.